ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 This provides a defense against potential denial-of-service attacks on the network by untrusted clients.

-QUIC provides a congestion control mechanism [I-D.ietf-quic-recovery] that limits the rate at which the traffic is sent.
+QUIC provides a congestion control mechanism {{?I-D.ietf-quic-recovery}} that limits the rate at which the traffic is sent.
 This prevents potentially malicious clients from overloading the network.